The Forester Sisters: 1990s

 The sisters' final chart entries came in 1992 from the album I Got a Date.
 Both "What'll You Do About Me" (later a top-20 hit in 1995 for Doug Supernaw) and the title track fell short of the country music top 40.
 June told The News-Press at the time of the album's release that the sisters wanted to show their "witty, mischievous side".
 The group also saw it as a concept album thematically similar in concept to "Men".
 Kim highlighted the title track in particular, stating that she was going through a divorce at the time of recording and felt that at the age of 31, she was "too old to start dating again".
 Tom Roland of AllMusic wrote that the album was "wide-ranging stylistically, with a strong dose of wit, particularly in the title track and 'Redneck Romeo.'"

 The sisters took a hiatus from recording for much of the mid-1990s, but continued to tour regionally, though primarily on weekends in order to tend to their children the rest of the week.
 They returned to the studio for a new album called More Than I Am in 1996.
 Warner marketed the album as "positive country", featuring positive and spiritual messages without being explicitly contemporary Christian music in nature, and taking inspiration from similar releases by Ricky Van Shelton and Susie Luchsinger.
 Christy's husband, Gary Smith, produced the album and played keyboards on it.
 Among the contributing songwriters were Karen Staley and Paul Overstreet, the latter of whom had previously co-written the group's "I Fell in Love Again Last Night".
 After this album, the sisters decided to retire from the music business, citing both a desire to spend more time with their families and the genre's increasing focus on male artists.
 Kathy subsequently became a music teacher, June a teacher for students with visual impairments, and both Kim and Christy, interior designers.
-The four sisters have since reunited to give the occasional performance, notably in 2013 to honor their induction into the Georgia Music Hall of Fame.
+The four sisters reunited for one concert in 2013 to honor their induction into the Georgia Music Hall of Fame.